mykelalvis/FATESRD/fate-srd.com/fate-system-toolkit/Magic Systems/Voidcallers.md

 ## Doom Points

 Doom Points are a rough currency to keep track of all the things that the character didn't account for.
 Think of them as infernal loopholes, a bucket of things just waiting to go wrong with a summoning.
-Basically, they give the GM carte blanche to make the situation worse---not that she can't do that anyway, but spending a Doom Point [[shift]]s the blame nicely.
+Basically, they give the GM carte blanche to make the situation worse---not that she can't do that anyway, but spending a Doom Point shifts the blame nicely.
 A few things that might be done with a spent Doom Point:

 - Allow the creature to use a power outside the scope of the binding, even if only a little at a time.
 - Allow the creature to summon other creatures.